sarihammad/chattr/README.md

 - **Auth Service**: Manages user signup, login, authentication tokens, and session management.
 - **Messaging Service**: Handles sending and receiving chat messages, persisting them to PostgreSQL.
 - **Video Service**: Manages WebRTC signaling and video session orchestration.
+- **Matchmaking Service**: Coordinates pairing of users for chat or video sessions, using Redis for state tracking and Kafka for scalable event processing.
 - **Event Bus**: Kafka is used for asynchronous event communication between services.
 - **Cache/State**: Redis is used for presence tracking, rate limiting, and pub/sub messaging.
 - **Observability**: Prometheus collects metrics from services, with Grafana dashboards for visualization and logs aggregation.